Barry Docks: Background

-Jenner dropped the idea after the Bute Dock Act of 1874 allowed an additional dock at Cardiff, but the movement to build a dock at Barry continued to gain momentum, this time by the Plymouth Estate trustees, major landowners in Glamorgan who advocated the building of the railway from Barry to Cogan.
+Jenner dropped the idea after the Bute Dock Act 1874 allowed an additional dock at Cardiff, but the movement to build a dock at Barry continued to gain momentum, this time by the Plymouth Estate trustees, major landowners in Glamorgan who advocated the building of the railway from Barry to Cogan.
 They proposed the Penarth, Sully and Cadoxton Railway Bill, which was approved by Parliament as the Penarth Extension Railway Act in 1876.
 They extended the line privately, opening it on 20 February 1878.

 Construction

 Project launch

 In 1883 a group of mine owners applied for parliamentary permission to build a dock at Barry and a new railway to serve it.
 Barry Sound was a natural choice for the dock site since comparatively little excavation was needed.
 David Davies and John Cory were spokesmen for the group.
 Davies, son of a small farmer in Montgomeryshire, was the founder of the Ocean Coal Company.
 He was the leader of the Rhondda mine owners, and was already experienced in railway construction.
 Cory was establishing a network of coal bunkering depots around the world.
 At first rejected, the group won permission for the port and railway in August 1884.
 On 14 November 1884 a group of ship and mine owners "trudged out to Castleland Point—near the later Dock Offices—to dig a small hole in the ground with the aid of a ceremonial spade, a wheelbarrow and a plentiful supply of planking to keep the autumn mud off their shoes."

 The lead engineer was John Wolfe Barry, assisted by Thomas Forster Brown and Henry Marc Brunel, son of the famous engineer Isambard Kingdom Brunel.
 John Robinson was the resident engineer and the works were built by T.A.
 Walker.
 Barry was the son of the architect Charles Barry, and was the engineer of Tower Bridge, Surrey Commercial Docks, Natal Harbour and many other major works.
 Houses were built for the construction workers that would be used by the dockworkers after the docks had been opened.
 Labourers and shopkeepers began to flood into the area.